programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 Software -

-  Jupyter Notebook as a base coding environment [PDFPlumber](https://github.com/jsvine/pdfplumber) (Python), for text extraction of born-digital   licences spaCy (Python), for NLP workflow
+ Jupyter Notebook as a base coding environment

+ [PDFPlumber](https://github.com/jsvine/pdfplumber) (Python), for text extraction of born-digital        licences

+ spaCy (Python), for NLP workflow

  [pandas and openpyxl](https://pandas.pydata.org) (Python), for data frame construction of extracted     results and .csv file export

  Microsoft Excel for manual red flag review

 ### Workflow

 The following provides a step-by-step walkthrough of our established spaCy method for extracting red flag terms in AI licence agreements.

-#### Step 1: spaCy installation
+#### Step 1: SpaCy Installation

 First of all, to ensure there is no conflict between any pre-installed Python libraries you may have, and the contents of this lesson, we advise setting up a dedicated environment through *conda*, which can be downloaded [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).